Dae Houlihan - Computational Cognitive Science of Emotion

 2024.04.15

 My PhD dissertation was awarded a Glushko Prize by the Cognitive Science Society (CogSci)!
+The CogSci blog did a short feature on each of this year's recipients, and the Neukom Institute wrote a feature as well.

 SAS Calendar